HMS Nottingham (D91)

 HMS Nottingham was a batch two Type 42 destroyer of the Royal Navy, named after the city of Nottingham, England.
 She was launched on 18 February 1980, and commissioned on 8 April 1983 as the sixth warship to bear the name.

-Her commanding officer at commissioning was Commander Nigel Essenhigh (in his first major command role) who went on to become First Sea Lord.
+Her commanding officer at commissioning was Commander Nigel Essenhigh (in his first major command role), who went on to become First Sea Lord.

-On her first cruise to Oporto, Portugal and then Gibraltar the destroyer lost two sailors to a drowning incident while on shore leave visiting a beach in Oporto.
+On her first cruise to Porto, Portugal, and then Gibraltar the destroyer lost two sailors to a drowning incident while on shore leave visiting a beach in Porto.

 In November 2000, Nottingham completed a major refit, which was intended to extend her operational life to 2012, although she was later placed in reserve and decommissioned on 11 February 2010.